 I got a 3-year full scholarship in 2011 and went to boarding school hundred miles away from home by the age of 15.
 Still the same island and the same province though, but I could only go home twice a year, for more or less a week, during semester holidays.

 I can't remember it exactly, but freshmen were not allowed to use mobile phones that often.
 I remember that it was hard for my mother and I, being the only one each other has.
-She had a hard time (she was a such a big cry-baby back then, even all of her siblings would say so) and so did I. My mother went to a private college in Surabaya, and as my aunt(s) often recalled, she always cried on her way back from home.
+She had a hard time (she was such a big cry-baby back then, even all of her siblings would say so) and so did I. My mother went to a private college in Surabaya, and as my aunt(s) often recalled, she always cried on her way back.
 She would whine and come back home as soon as she could.
 She was that baby, even among her younger siblings.
-When I was away at boarding school, she started to really want to move closer to me and my grandmother would comfort her.
+When I was away at boarding school, she started to really want to move closer to me, but my grandmother would comfort her.

 Of all 3 years I'd spent there, she only visited 4 times.
 One was on the day I moved in, second was when she had a short haircut with beautiful dark brown highlight, third was the day she went for a retreat (there is a monastery not far from my dormitory), and the last was the day I graduated.